 This longer walk and the feeling of being in someone’s backyard are the only things that prevent a higher place on the list.

-Spencer Beach Park is another golden sand beach in Kona that is more renowned for the snorkeling and underwater adventure than for the beach itself.
+Spencer Beach Park is another golden sand beach in Kona that is more renowned for snorkeling and underwater adventures than for the beach itself.

 As you can see in the photo above, the beach sits in direct alignment with one of the most incredible coral reefs on the Big Island.